-The African Bird Club is developing a series of Birding Apps.
-Our first product, the Birds of Mauritius, is in the final stages of development and will be in the App stores soon.
+The African Bird Club is developing a series of free Birding Apps.
+Our first product, Birds of Mauritius, can be downloaded from the Google Play Store and the Apple Store / iStore.

-Birds of Mauritius has been tested by over 50 users and feedback has been very good.
+Birds of Mauritius has been tested by over 100 users and feedback has been very good.
 It has been operated successfully in several African countries including Burkina Faso, Ethiopia, Madagascar, Mauritius and South Africa.
+Testing has been carried out on a variety of Android devices including Samsung Galaxy S7 and A8, and Tablet A6, and Apple / IOS devices including iPad, iPhones 5S, SE and 6S.

-Our second venture will be the Birds of Nigeria and we have started the development of content for this product.
+Our second venture will be the Birds of Nigeria / Benin / Togo / Ghana and we have started development of this product.

 WHO WILL USE THE APP?